Daniel Maryanov Comment On Regulatory Notice 22-08

 Firm compliance professionals can access filings and requests, run reports and submit support tickets.

-I strongly oppose restrictions on my right to invest in public investments.
+I oppose the restrictions on my right to invest in public investments like the ProShares/ProFunds.